How to Sleep Better

 How can I get a better night's sleep?

 Unhealthy daytime habits and lifestyle choices can leave you tossing and turning at night and adversely affect your mood, brain and heart health, immune system, creativity, vitality, and weight.
-But by experimenting with the following tips to find the ones that work best for you, you can enjoy better sleep at night, improve your mental and physical health, and improve how you think and feel during the day.
+But by experimenting with the following tips, you can enjoy better sleep at night, boost your health, and improve how you think and feel during the day.

 Tip 1: Keep in sync with your body's natural sleep-wake cycle